Te Tīmatanga 2023

 2022 - 2023

-The work began with a need for grounding — how Auckland Pride could meaningfully engage with mana whenua and reflect to mātāwaka that Tāmaki Makaurau sits firmly on whenua Māori, with a distinct cultural and Takatāpui identity shaped by the rohe.
+The work was driven by a need for grounding — how Auckland Pride could meaningfully engage with mana whenua, and reflect to mātāwaka that Tāmaki Makaurau sits firmly on whenua Māori, with a distinct cultural and Takatāpui identity shaped by the rohe.

-The work began with a need for grounding — how Auckland Pride could meaningfully engage with mana whenua and reflect to mātāwaka that Tāmaki Makaurau sits firmly on whenua Māori, with a distinct cultural and Takatāpui identity shaped by the rohe.
+The work was driven by a need for grounding — how Auckland Pride could meaningfully engage with mana whenua, and reflect to mātāwaka that Tāmaki Makaurau sits firmly on whenua Māori, with a distinct cultural and Takatāpui identity shaped by the rohe.

-Te Tīmatanga was developed as a response — positioning Māori worldviews at the centre of the organisation’s arts programming.
-Grounded in the understanding that Māori have always held expansive expressions of gender and sexuality, the programme affirms Takatāpuitanga as inherent, and recognises trans existence as a sign of healthy, interconnected ecologies.
+Te Tīmatanga positions te ao Māori at the centre of the organisation’s arts programming.
+It is grounded in the understanding that Māori have always held expansive expressions of gender and sexuality — affirming Takatāpuitanga as inherent, and recognising trans existence as a sign of healthy, interconnected ecologies.

-A retrospective and research-led approach situates the work of senior artists alongside pūrākau atua, grounding artistic development within wider cultural and cosmological narratives.
-In doing so, the programme builds a clear sense of belonging — not just within the arts sector, but within whakapapa, place, and community.
+A retrospective and research-led approach situates the work of senior artists alongside pūrākau atua — grounding artistic development within wider cultural and cosmological narratives.
+In doing so, the programme strengthens a sense of belonging — not only within the arts sector, but within whakapapa, place, and community.

-A retrospective and research-led approach situates the work of senior artists alongside pūrākau atua, grounding artistic development within wider cultural and cosmological narratives.
-In doing so, the programme builds a clear sense of belonging — not just within the arts sector, but within whakapapa, place, and community.
+A retrospective and research-led approach situates the work of senior artists alongside pūrākau atua — grounding artistic development within wider cultural and cosmological narratives.
+In doing so, the programme strengthens a sense of belonging — not only within the arts sector, but within whakapapa, place, and community.

-The result is a transformation of Auckland Pride’s arts programming — embedding kaupapa Māori at its core, strengthening intergenerational knowledge exchange, and establishing Te Tīmatanga as both a site of development and a living archive for Takatāpui futures.
+Te Tīmatanga has transformed Auckland Pride’s arts programming — embedding kaupapa Māori at its core, strengthening intergenerational knowledge exchange, and establishing the programme as both a site of development and a living archive for Takatāpui futures.

 Artworks listed in order of image top to bottom, left to right.